typelevel/scala/README.md

   This is only a partial fix because subclasses defined in local scopes might be missed by `knownDirectSubclasses`.
 In mitigation it is very likely that a local subclass would represent an error in any scenario where `knownDirectSubclasses` might be used.
 An error will be reported in these cases.

   Full details on the [pull request][pr-7046].

+The following have already been merged in Lightbend Scala 2.12.x and so are included here automatically,

++ Support for partial unification (ie. a fix for [SI-2712][SI-2712]) &mdash; merged in Lightbend Scala 2.12.0-RC1.

+  An improvement to type inference for type constructors, enabled by the `-Ypartial-unification` scalac option.
+This has many benefits for libraries, such as Cats and Scalaz, which make extensive use of higher-kinded types.

+  Full details on the [pull request][pr-2712].
 + A fix for SI-9760 &mdash; merged in Lightbend Scala 2.12.0-RC1.

   Higher kinded type arguments are now refined by GADT pattern matching.
 Details can be found on [the